keithalewis/math/wif.md

 \newcommand\mb[1]{\mathbf{#1}}
 \newcommand\RR{\mb{R}}

+What does it mean to say "Ford is trading at 8?"

+The first approximation is "Ford stock is trading at 8 dollars per share."

+This means you can pay 8 dollars to obtain 1 share of Ford stock.
+You can also get 8 dollars to take on the obligation of buying back one share of F at some future date.
+More generally, you can pay $8a$ dollars to obtain $a$ shares of Ford stock, where $a$ can be positive or negative, if you are a mathematician ignoring reality.

+In order to do this you will need to set up an account with an _exchange_ that has legal agreements with _broker_s licensed to trade F, the stock symbol for Ford.
+Step one is to lay down some money for a _margin account_ with the exchange to fund your trading activity.
+They will provide you with software that will show you the "price" of F.  When their screen shows a price of 8 and you buy one share of F you might be surprised to find out they debited your account for 8.01 dollars.
+This is called "slippage" but the exchange calls it the vigorish they get for hooking you up with a broker/_liquidity provider_.

+Liquidity providers submit _limit orders_ to the exchange.
+They agree to buy or sell some _amount_ of the underlying at a specific _level.

+Broker

+bid/ask spread

+a = 8a' <-> a'

+(a, i, e) <-> (a', i', e') has price X = a'/a

 ## Entity

 Let $E$ be a set of _entities_.
 An entitiy $e\in E$ can own intruments and is subject to